hefeda/PGP/README.md

 Additionally, this script allows to generate completely novel protein sequences using [ProtGPT2](https://huggingface.co/nferruz/ProtGPT2) which can be further filtered using the aforementioned predictions.

+This tool which ties together many existing predictors was first introduced in [From sequence to function through structure: Deep learning for protein design](https://www.sciencedirect.com/science/article/pii/S2001037022005086).

 ## Installation